unicode-org/message-format-wg/spec/formatting.md

 ## Pattern Selection

+At the start of _pattern selection_,
+if the _message_ contains any _reserved statements_,
+emit an _Unsupported Statement_ error.

+If the _message_ being formatted is not _well-formed_ and _valid_, the result of pattern selection is a _pattern_ consisting of a single _fallback value_ using the _message_'s fallback string defined in the _formatting context_ or if this is not available or empty, the U+FFFD REPLACEMENT CHARACTER `�`.

+If the _message_ being formatted does not contain a _matcher_, the result of pattern selection is its _pattern_ value.

 When a _message_ contains a _matcher_ with one or more _selectors_, the implementation needs to determine which _variant_ will be used to provide the _pattern_ for the formatting operation.